-How to connect your Sony, Aiwa, Sharp or any other NetMD minidisc recorder via USB to transfer music files in Windows 8 and 10, using original drivers and latest SonicStage version.
+How to connect your Sony, Aiwa, Sharp or any other NetMD minidisc player or recorder via USB to transfer music files in Windows 10/11, using original drivers and latest SonicStage version.

 Please read this guide thorougly to make sure you understand how to properly manage your Minidisc recording device in Windows.

 In order to transfer music files via USB, your minidisc player/recorder must be a NetMD ready device.
 This can be checked by looking for the “Net MD” logo somewhere in the device itself, like this Sony MZ-N505:

 Installing the Minidisc recorder driver in Windows 7/8/10

 The driver to install depends on your Windows architecture, as follows: